maxadamo/galera-wizard/README.md

-galerakickoff
+galera-wizard
 =============

-KickOff Script for Galera Cluster
+Wizard Script for Galera Cluster

 In the directory ```files``` you'll find a server.cnf example for MariaDB Cluster (working with either version 10 and 5.5) to be put inside ```/etc/my.cnf.d/```